eshwar360/Hire-a-thon_BonthuEshwar/FrameDataModelProblemStatement/Readme.md

 Sql,Er diagrams

 #How to run
-Run in where you can run sql query
+Run any where you can run sql query